apollographql/apollo-server/docs/source/schemas/resolvers.md

 ---
 title: Resolvers
-description: How to fetch data, select fom the results, and join types together
+description: How to fetch data, select from the results, and join types together
 ---

-> (Evans) If we decide that schema/types should be api reference, then this should be in the essentials section.
+> (Evans) If we decide that schema/types should be API reference, then this should be in the essentials section.

 ## Prerequisites